-(4) "Direct patient care" means providing care to patients for the purpose of prevention, diagnosis, treatment, and monitoring of disease.
+(4) "Direct patient care" means providing care to patients for the purpose of prevention, diagnosis, treatment, and monitoring of disease, illness, or disability.

-(5) "Employment contract" means a legally binding agreement between the applicant and the physician named in the visa waiver application that contains all terms and conditions of employment including, but not limited to, the salary, benefits, length of employment and any other consideration owing under the agreement. (((5))) (6) "Flex waiver" means a ((minimum forty)) waiver spon-
+(5) "Employment contract" means a legally binding agreement between the applicant and the physician named in the visa waiver application that contains all terms and conditions of employment including, but not limited to, the salary, benefits, length of employment and any other consideration owing under the agreement.

-(((5))) (6) "Flex waiver" means a ((minimum forty)) waiver sponsorship for a physician who will practice medicine at a location outside a designated HPSA that serves significant numbers or percentages of patients who reside in designated HPSAs.
+(((5) "Full time")) (6) "Flex waiver" means a ((minimum forty)) waiver sponsorship for a physician who will practice medicine at a location outside a designated HPSA that serves significant numbers or percentages of patients who reside in designated HPSAs.